callnoah2/Segregation_MAS_Assignmnet2/README.md

 ## Running the Program

-Navigate to /code/Segregation.py and run
+In IDE navigate to /code/Segregation.py and run

 __OR__